-Essentially, 3D laser scanners are able to create ‘point clouds’ of data from the surface of an object, feature, or area.
+Essentially, these scanners are able to create ‘point clouds’ of data from the surface of an object, feature, or area.
 Each ‘point’ can be mapped accurately in 3D rendering software, offering surveyors a completely 3D digital map that is accurate in terms of both dimensions and spatial relationships.

-How can I use 3D laser scanning for my survey?
+How can I use it for my survey?

 Plus, 3D laser scanning returns rapid and accurate results for areas which may be geometrically complex, or inaccessible.
 It is commonly used in civil engineering projects, particularly those dealing with infrastructure, and is the main technology used to perform accurate elevation surveys.

-One of the main benefits of 3D laser scanning is the speed at which it can perform highly accurate scans.
+One of the main benefits is the speed at which it can perform highly accurate scans.
 Plus, with value-added datasets, the surveyor is able to check the data being collected in real-time (i.e. in the field) and correct any issues before they return to the office.

 3D laser scanning also offers major cost savings to the surveyor.
 Due to the increased levels of accuracy, there is often little need for fit-ups or re-working.
 This technology is also entirely reflectorless, reducing the need for access platforms, and increasing the levels of safety that workers are able to enjoy.